traefik/traefik/docs/content/reference/install-configuration/entrypoints.md

 ---
 title: "Traefik EntryPoints Documentation"
-description: "For routing and load balancing in Traefik Proxy, EntryPoints define which port will receive packets and whether in UDP or TCP.
+description: "For routing and load balancing in Traefik Proxy, EntryPoints define which port will receive packets and whether they are TCP or UDP.
 Read the technical documentation."
 ---

 Listening for Incoming Connections/Requests